ingydotnet/git-subrepo/ReadMe.md

 (must contain a .gitrepo file).
 You can change the upstream branch to use with the '-b' flag.

-* `git subrepo push <subdir> [<extract-branch>] [-b <upstream-branch>]`
+* `git subrepo push <subdir> [--<merge-strategy>]`

-Extract out the commits made to the subdir, merge them with upstream, and push them back upstream.
-If you specify an 'extract-branch', it means that you already ran a 'git subrepo extract' (which created a branch) and you want to push it upstream.
-See the 'extract' command below.
+Extract out the commits made to a branch called subrepo/<subdir>, merge them with upstream, and push them back upstream.
+If you don't specify a merge-strategy, it means that you already ran a 'git subrepo checkout' (which created a branch) and you want to push it upstream.
+See the 'checkout' command below.
 Use the '-b' flag to push to a remote branch that is different than the one the subrepo is tracking.

-* `git subrepo extract <subdir> [<extract-branch>]`
+* `git subrepo checkout <subdir>`

-This command will extract a subrepo into a branch (default branch name is 'subrepo').
-This is useful when a 'git subrepo push' fails to merge properly.
-You can merge things by hand, then run a 'git subrep push' command with the same branch name.
+This command create a local branch called subrepo/<subrepo>, that contains all the subdir commit since the last pull.
+This is useful when a subrepo push or pull has failed.
+You can merge things by hand, then run a 'git subrepo push' command with the same branch name.

 * `git subrepo status [<subdir>]`